-Sarah Michelle Gellar's Comments About Her Super Bowl Ad Will Make Fans Proud – EXCLUSIVE
+Sarah Michelle Gellar Gets Real About Starring In Her First Ever Super Bowl Commercial – EXCLUSIVE

 Did you catch the ad starring Sarah Michelle Gellar that aired Sunday, Feb.
 3, during the first quarter of Super Bowl LIII?
 If you did, you may have thought you were watching a new trailer for an upcoming movie called Scream 15 or I Know What Else You Did Last Summer Again.
 Because Gellar's Olay Super Bowl commercial looked a lot like one of those vintage '90s slasher films the actress was once so famous for.
 I mean, there was even a guy chasing her around the house in a hooded robe and ghost face mask!
 And Sarah Michelle Gellar's comments about her Super Bowl ad will make fans really proud of what the ad means for women being represented on advertising's biggest night.